Studio-Moser/monster_mash/Strategy.md

-# Monster Board Game: Full Strategy, Mechanics, and Monetization Document
+# Monster Mash: Strategy and Monetization Ideas

 ## Overview
-"Monster Board Game" is a casual yet strategic puzzle game that centers around spatial logic, color-eating mechanics, and tactical use of actions.
+"Monster Eater" is a strategic puzzle game that centers around spatial chain reactions, directional facing mechanics, and emergent cascades.
 Eventually to be released as mobile app on iOS and Android as well as desktop game for Steam.
 Additionally adding to Nintendo Switch would be great.

 The game is designed to be elegant, strategic, and shareable.
 With no gameplay-altering purchases, its monetization aligns with modern expectations for fairness.
 By focusing on gameplay-first design, strong visual identity, and powerful social sharing tools, it is positioned for strong organic growth and sustainable revenue.

+See `index.html` for interactive prototype comparison and detailed mechanics breakdown.

 ---